b-mq/scripts/README.md

-scripts
+Scripts
 =======

-collection of scripts of different languages
+Collection of scripts in different languages